 Today the resulting museum stands on the same Mardyke site, where Cork’s celebrated exhibition was held.
-The multitude of attractions, stalls and rides included a gigantic water chute and a switchback railway, and imposing purpose-built pavilions covered a huge riverside area.
-Among the museum’s related postcards and souvenirs, one of the most intricate and magical is a man’s boot, incorporating portraits of celebrities such as Nationalist Daniel O’Connell, within the sole.
+The multitude of attractions, stalls and rides included a gigantic water chute and a switchback railway, while imposing purpose-built pavilions covered a huge riverside area.
+Among the museum’s related postcards and souvenirs, one of the most intricate and magical is this man’s boot, incorporating portraits of celebrities such as Nationalist Daniel O’Connell, within the sole.
 Yet more astonishing is the second tiny shoe suspended behind glass and reflected in mirrors inside the boot’s heel.
-A leaflet by its Cork manufacturer John O’Brien, emphasises local materials; the seamless upper of local calf skin, hand-sewn with 1,354 stitches of Irish flax, and the tiny stitches in the sole of the miniature one being 44 to the inch.
+A leaflet by its Cork manufacturer John O’Brien, emphasises local materials: the seamless upper of local calf skin, hand-sewn with 1,354 stitches of Irish flax, and the tiny stitches in the sole of the miniature one being 44 to the inch.

 In 1902 when many rural people still went bare-foot or carried their shoes to and fro to be worn in church, this object had special significance.

 One of the tiniest of the museum’s many thousands of objects is, in terms of archaeological significance and intrinsic value, one of the most important.